 However, you should never let your freedom in Christ be an excuse to give little or nothing at all.
 The Apostle rebuked this kind of thinking in Romans 6 when he argued that God's wonderful grace does not give believers license to continue practicing sin.
 Because we are new creations in Christ (2 Cor.
 5:17) and have died to sin (separated from sin), we have been set free from the power of sin.
 In fact, the grace of God teaches us to live godly lives (Titus 2:11-13).
 Our understanding and appreciation of God's grace to us in Christ, which includes are wonderful new identity in Christ and our freedom in Christ, will lead us to be generous and joyful givers!

 You will "excel in this grace of giving" (2 Cor.
 8:7) when you decide in your heart what you should give; when you don't give reluctantly or under compulsion; when you give joyfully and generously; when you give according to what you have, not according to what you don't have; and when you give regularly (2 Cor.
 9:7; 8:12; 8:1-2; 9:6; 1 Cor.
 16:1-2).

-When choosing a church, be wise!
+When choosing a church, be patient and wise!
 You would be very wise to avoid any church that teaches that you must tithe in order to obey God.
-Remember who you belong to, who lives in you, and who is your life - Jesus Christ!
+Remember who you belong to, who lives in you, and who is your life -- Jesus Christ!
 Christ has set you free!